 In response, describe how your goal is to continue to grow, learn, add value and take on new responsibilities in the future that build on the role for which you are applying.
 Avoid replies like “I see myself being part of the company” because that’s the whole reason why you have a job interview in the first place.

 Of course, that is not to say that interviewers will only ask you a standard set of questions.
-In fact, there is a whole host of unusual interview questions or behavioural questions that they can ask.
-However, once you have your bases covered in terms of common interview questions, your foundation is set for tougher, more complex interview challenges ahead.
+There is a whole host of unusual interview questions or behavioural questions that they can ask.
+However, once you have your bases covered in common interview questions, your foundation is set for more challenging, more complex interview challenges ahead.

 8. What do you think we should do differently?

 9. Do you have any questions for me?

 Being asked if you have any questions for the interviewer does not mean that the interview is over.
 But, unfortunately, this seemingly harmless rhetorical question is one of the most common interview questions out there — and saying ‘No’ is one of the worst answers you can give.